 - 1. Because of the COVID-19 situation, there will be a curfew that will be enforced all the time. - 2.
 Schedule is subject to change based on weather and resources.
 Rain days will be lab days.
 Lectures, workshops, and project time will be announced that day. - 3.
 All free time can be used for project time including before and after meals or evening lectures.
-Access to the lab space will be negotiated based on project and student needs.
+Access to the lab space will be negotiated based on project and student needs. - 4.
+The weekend tours are provided by our collaborator ArchaeoTek / BioArch Canada., at additional costs d.
+Syllabus Updates:

-- 4. The weekend tours are provided by our collaborator ArchaeoTek / BioArch Canada.
-These are mandatory for 2021 and there is an additional cost outside of the course fees. - 5.
-Breakfast is served from 7am- 8am and is not mandatory.
+5. Breakfast is served from 7am- 8am and is not mandatory.
 Dinner is served at 7:00 sharp and is mandatory.
 If you cannot attend dinner, you must notify an instructor ahead of time.
 Dinner is served and your absence will be noticed.